-Unlike things like Water Damage, which are covered under most insurance policies (What's the difference between All Risk and Named Peril Insurance Policies), sewage backup is generally handled separately under what is called a rider or endorsement.
+Unlike things like Water Damage, which are covered under most insurance policies (For more on this please see: What's the difference between All Risk and Named Peril Insurance Policies), sewage backup is generally handled separately under what is called a rider or endorsement.
 What this means is that coverage for sewer backups must be elected when purchasing your home owner's insurance.
 Most local insurance agents will recommend this additional coverage whenever they feel the need for this coverage may present itself in the future.
-If you don't have a local agent or purchased your coverage online, you may not have this valuable coverage.
+If you don't have a local agent or purchased your coverage online, you may not have this valuable coverage or local insight.

 Aside from being a good addition to most home insurance policies, what do you need to know about Sewage Backup Coverage?There's a limit

 As a rider to your existing home owner's insurance policy, many people may not realize that this coverage carries its own coverage limit.
 This provides a specific coverage limit for sewage backup claims that is often $ 5,000 or $ 10,000.
 While this is often enough coverage for a sewage backup, things like finished areas that may be affected can increase the costs quickly.

 In a sewage damage claim, the water is contaminated with bacteria, viruses, etc. As a result, things like drywall, carpeting, and other porous materials can usually not be dried out and saved.
 This increases the cost related to these claims.
 As a result, it is recommended to choose a higher coverage limit if available.Your deductible likely doesn't apply

 While the specific terms of your insurance policy may differ, generally coverage that carries a separate coverage limit, such as sewage backup, does not incur a deductible.Adding sewage backup coverage isn't expensive